Sendible insights Social Media Questionnaire and Workflow for Onboarding New Clients

 Social Media Questionnaire and Workflow for Onboarding New Clients

-Your latest pitch was a huge success, and you’ve landed a new client as a result.
+Great news, your latest pitch was a huge success, and you’ve landed a new client!

-After a quick celebration, you start to wonder what’s next.
-There’s so much information about “getting the client”, but not much about what needs to happen once you’ve sealed the deal.
+After a quick celebration, you need a plan to onboard this client and get started working with them.
+There’s so much information about “landing the client”, but not much about what needs to happen once you’ve sealed the deal.
+As an agency founder or Head of Client Services, you need to be clear on:

 • What are the next steps?